nikhita1995/client/README.md

 4. By Clicking on each Users row a dialog will appear displaying users details.
 Click on close button to close the dialog.

+5. When the column headers are hovered, it provides functionalities such as sort asc/desc, filter columns with certain value, manage column(hide/show).

-5. One can try resizing the resolution of the screen.
+6. One can try resizing the resolution of the screen.

-6. Logout button will log out from the application.
+7. Logout button will log out from the application.

 Please note this is just the initial state of design more enhancements will be done in future.